Chandigarh: Festivals

 Every year, in September or October during the festival of Navratri, many associations and organisations hold a Ramlila event, which has been conducted here for over 50 years.

 The Rose Festival in Zakir Hussain Rose Garden every February shows thousands of subspecies of roses.

+Chandigarh Carnival is an annual mega tourism event of Chandigarh Administration which is held in the last week of November every year.As a part of event, the department organises various fun and flora activities including setting up of amusement park, stalls, day cultural programmes etc.

 The Mango Festival is held during the monsoons, and other festivals are held at Sukhna Lake.

+Punjabi historic festivals like Lohri, Basant, Vaisakhi are also celebrated with great fervor and enthusiasm across the city.

 Transport

+Unified Transport Metropolitan Authority, Chandigarh was made in 2023 to plan and execute the transportation needs of the Chandigarh Metropolitan Region.

 Road

+Chandigarh has a seven-tiered system of roads arranged in a grid plan to create separation of fast and slow motor traffic from pedestrians and cyclists.
+This system, named 'les Sept Voies' (lit. 'the Seven V's') by Corbusier, include the highway connecting the city to other cities, central axes (identified as Marg, मार्ग: Jan Marg, Madhya Marg, Dakshin Marg, Uttar Marg, Himalaya Marg, Purv Marg), arterial roads enveloping the sectors (identified as Path, पथ: Vidya Path, Udyan Path, Vigyan Path, Sarovar Path, Sukhna Path, Chandi Path, Udyog Path, Shanti Path), main shopping street bisecting each sector, circulation roads within the sector, residential streets, and cyclist and pedestrian paths.

 Chandigarh has the largest number of vehicles per capita in India.
 Wide, well-maintained roads and parking spaces all over the city ease local transport.
 The Chandigarh Transport Undertaking (CTU) operates public transport buses from its Inter State Bus Terminals (ISBT) in Sectors 17 and 43 of the city.
 CTU also operates frequent bus services to the neighbouring states of Punjab, Haryana, Himachal Pradesh, and to Delhi.

 Chandigarh is well-connected by road to the following nearby cities, by the following highway routes: